Toronto RIOT

 -

-Megan George is an incoming PhD candidate at the University of Toronto’s Institute of Medical Science and the Princess Margaret Cancer Centre.
+Megan George is a PhD candidate at the University of Toronto’s Institute of Medical Science and the Princess Margaret Cancer Centre.
 Megan’s research focuses on the implementation of CALM (Managing Cancer and Living Meaningfully), particularly its feasibility in improving psychological distress for patients with advanced ovarian cancer.
 After seeing family members battle late-stage cancer, Megan found her calling in advocacy work.
 Today, she leads as Co-Chair of the Canadian Cancer Society's Research Information Outreach Team in Toronto, where she channels her personal motivation into community service.
 With a keen interest in both clinical and cultural dimensions of psychological care, she is committed to advancing the understanding and standardization of psychological interventions to improve outcomes for patients with advanced cancer.

 -